contentful/contribution-program/README.md

 ## How do I get started?

 You got an idea what you want to write about and you are totally stoked to get started?
-Open a new issue or comment on an existing one and someone from our developer relations team will reach out to you.
-If your topic is selected we move your story to [the project board](https://github.com/contentful/contribution-program/projects/1) and help you with everything you need.
+Open a new issue or comment on an existing one and someone from **our developer relations team will reach out to you to discuss if your topic is a good fit**.
+If your topic is selected we move your story to [the project board](https://github.com/contentful/contribution-program/projects/1) and we will help you with everything you need.

-Once you started writing, we'll make sure your topic is marked as "in progress" so that to avoid duplicated work.
+Once you started writing, we'll make sure your topic is marked as `in progress` so that to avoid duplicated work.

 ## Got other questions?